koudounasalkis/Time-of-Flight-Cameras-in-Space/README.md

 `pcd_registration` folder contains the code for the point-cloud registration between a 3D satellite model target and the source acquired one.
 Three state-of-the-art models are currently taken into account to perform this final task, namely `Fast Global Registration (FGR)`, `FPFH + RANSAC Registration (FRR)`, and `Feature-Metric Registration (FMR)`.

 ### FGR
-`fast_global_registration.py` implements the fast global registration approach, that is described [here](http://vladlen.info/papers/fast-global-registration.pdf).
+`fast_global_registration.py` implements the fast global registration approach, which is described [here](http://vladlen.info/papers/fast-global-registration.pdf).
 It achieves state-of-the-art results for what concerns Optimization-Based methods.

 ### FRR (FPFH + RANSAC Registration)
 `global_registration.py` approach uses FTFH features extraction as described [here](https://www.cvl.iis.u-tokyo.ac.jp/class2016/2016w/papers/6.3DdataProcessing/Rusu_FPFH_ICRA2009.pdf), followed by the classical RANSAC method presented in [this paper](http://www.cs.ait.ac.th/~mdailey/cvreadings/Fischler-RANSAC.pdf).
 This model has been chosen to be the representative of Feature-Learning methods, due to its simplicity and yet its effectiveness.

 ### FMR
 `fmr` folder contains the code for the implementation of the algorithm described [here](https://arxiv.org/pdf/2005.01014.pdf).
-The strength of this method relies on its robustness to noise, outliers and density difference (in contrast with "geometric" methods as the ones previously introduced), its fastness and it high accuracy.
+The strength of this method relies on its robustness to noise, outliers, and density difference (in contrast with "geometric" methods, as the ones previously introduced), its speed, and its high accuracy.
-Please find more information about the model in the relative paper.
+Please find more information about the model in the relevant paper.

 ***

 ## Results

 ### Denoising Approaches
-To reduce the complexity of the proposed SHARP-Net, two variants are proposed, ToF-KPN (based on a U-Net model built upon an autoencoder with skip connections) and a reduced version of SHARP-Net without the last two blocks.
+To reduce the complexity of the proposed SHARP-Net, two variants are proposed: ToF-KPN (based on a U-Net model built upon an autoencoder with skip connections) and a reduced version of SHARP-Net without the last two blocks.
 The following images show the results of the denoising approaches: ToF-KPN always obtains the worst outcomes, while the two variants of SHARP-Net get very similar ones.

 ![Denoised Depth Images](results/denoising/denoised_depth_images.png)
 ![Denoised Point Clouds](results/denoising/denoised_point_clouds.png)

 By considering the execution times, ToF-KPN is always the fastest, being the simplest model.
 The original SHARP-Net is the slowest, while its smaller variant achieves very good results in almost half the time required by SHARP-Net.
-Thus, its low complexity, its online performance and the optimal results make it a perfect candidate for this work.
+Thus, its low complexity, its online performance, and the optimal results make it a perfect candidate for this work.

 ### PCD Registration Approaches
 Several starting poses for the source and different sizes for the target are considered to evaluate the performance and the robustness of the registration approaches.
-Feature-Metric Registration clearly outperforms all the others regardless of the starting position of the source point cloud and the dimensionality of the target one.
+Feature-Metric Registration clearly outperforms all the others, regardless of the starting position of the source point cloud and the dimensionality of the target one.

 ![PCD Registration Pose 1](results/pcd_registration/pose1.png)
 ![PCD Registration Pose 2](results/pcd_registration/pose2.png)